Mr. Bigstuff: Filming

 Series one was filmed near Dagenham from October 2023.
 Filming also took place in Hatfield, Hertfordshire in November 2023.
 First look images from filming were released in February 2024.

 Broadcast

-The series premiered in the United Kingdom on Sky Max on 17 July 2024.
+The first series premiered on 17 July 2024 on Sky Max.
+The second series premiered on 24 July 2025.
+Following the shutdown of Sky Max in February 2026, the third series is set to premiere on Sky One.

 Reception

 Accolades

 Sampson and Dyer won the Best Comedy Partnership Award at the I Talk Telly Awards in December 2024.
 In March 2025, Dyer was nominated in the Male Performance in a Comedy Programme category at the 2025 British Academy Television Awards.

 He went on to win the award at the ceremony in London on 11 May.